perezmalau/proton-beam-sde/README.md

 After compilation, run the simulation by calling `./simulate sim.cfg` at the project root.
 You can also replace the `sim.cfg` argument with the path to any other appropriate config file.
-**Warning**: The default number of protons in `sim.cfg` is set to one million, and voxel sizes and time steps are also set to a rather high resolution.
-As a result, the simulation can take around an hour to run.
+**Warning**: The default number of protons in `sim.cfg` is set to one million, and voxel sizes and time steps are also set to a moderate resolution.
+As a result, the simulation can take around two minutes.

 # Post-processing